SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 Interlaken – and the region – is very safe and secure.
 With common sense, you should be fine.
 I have always traveled solo to Interlaken (sometimes accompanied by my little dog) and never felt unsafe.
 Keep valuables close to you, and you should be fine!

-It is surely not the only way to have an epic one day in Interlaken, but it is a pretty great itinerary for a day.
+But it is a pretty great itinerary for a day.
 If you stay longer or prefer something more adventurous, check out my many posts on Switzerland and Interlaken in particular, as I have written quite a lot on the area!